-Terraforming Mars sees 1-5 players act as intergalactic corporations trying to make the most of the new opportunities available to them, now that humanity’s technological advances have turned towards taming the Martian atmosphere.
+Terraforming Mars sees one to five players act as intergalactic corporations trying to make the most of the new opportunities available to them, now that humanity’s technological advances have turned towards taming the Martian atmosphere.
 Each player will invest in projects, mine for resources, and make money while terraforming the fourth rock from the sun by increasing its oxygen, temperature and water availability.
 The person with the best ‘terraforming rating’ walks away the winner.

 When people think of big space games on the tabletop, one tends to see images of giant games of Twilight Imperium or Space Empire, day-long slogs of galactic diplomacy, exploration and war.
 Expansive and detailed, it you would be forgiven that thinking that actually flying to the moon might have taken less effort than even setting up a game of TI4.